brindhasham/AT/Phishing-Triage-Project/readme.md

 #  Phishing Email Analyzer with YARA Integration

-**This is nn automated phishing email triage tool that analyzes `.eml` files for indicators of phishing, calculates a weighted risk score, maps findings to MITRE ATT&CK techniques, and logs all results to a Google Sheet for team-based investigation.**
+**This is an automated phishing email triage tool that analyzes `.eml` files for indicators of phishing, calculates a weighted risk score, maps findings to MITRE ATT&CK techniques, and logs all results to a Google Sheet for team-based investigation.**

 ---
 ##  Features